fac/fa-css-utilities/README.md

 }
 ```

-#### Syntax
+### Syntax
 ```
 .u-<utility>[-descendent][--value]
 ```

 We write our utilities in lower case as they tend to serve as direct representations of actual CSS properties (as opposed to our components which are written in upper camel case).
 Keeping the syntax closer to actual CSS not only makes utilties more predictable, it also helps to create a further distinction between components and utilities.

-### Contributing
+## Contributing
 All team members should be contributing back to this repo in order to improve it.
 The process:

+### Branch off, make changes, create a PR

-1. Make sure you're up to date with the master branch (`git fetch; git pull origin master`)
+1. Make sure you're up to date with the master branch (`git checkout master; git fetch; git pull origin master`)
-2. Branch off master (`git checkout -b <your-branch-name>`) and make your changes
+2. Branch off master (`git checkout -b <your-branch-name>`)
+3. Make your changes
-3. Increment the version numbers in [package.json](https://github.com/fac/fa-css-utilities/blob/master/package.json) and [bower.json](https://github.com/fac/fa-css-utilities/blob/master/bower.json).
+4. Increment the version numbers in [package.json](https://github.com/fac/fa-css-utilities/blob/master/package.json) and [bower.json](https://github.com/fac/fa-css-utilities/blob/master/bower.json).
 Generally: backwards-compatible fixes and smaller amendments to existing code are patches, new components and breaking changes count as minor releases, and full rewrites are major releases.
 See [semver.org](http://semver.org/) for detailed guidance.
-4. Push up your changes (`git push origin <your-branch-name>`) and write a [helpful pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request) describing your changes
+5. Push up your changes (`git push origin <your-branch-name>`) and write a [helpful pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request) describing your changes

+### Get your PR reviewed, merge to master, create new release

 5. Ask a fellow designer to review your changes.
 Make any required changes, then merge your branch into master: `git checkout master; git merge --no-ff <your-branch-name>`
 6. Push up the new version of master (`git push origin master`).
-7. [Create a new release](https://help.github.com/articles/creating-releases/) with a useful description. **If you’re making breaking changes, provide guidance in the release notes about what people will have to change in their projects (e.g. “rename instances of `u-padding--none` to `u-padding--0`”)**
+7. [Create a new release](https://help.github.com/articles/creating-releases/) with a useful description.
+Your original PR is probably a good starting point. **If you’re making breaking changes, provide guidance in the release notes about what people will have to change in their projects**
-8. [Update the NPM package](https://docs.npmjs.com/getting-started/publishing-npm-packages) (`npm publish`) with a new version number.
-If you don't yet have access to update the NPM package, have someone in the design team add as a contributor.
+8. [Publish the npm package](https://docs.npmjs.com/getting-started/publishing-npm-packages) (`npm publish`) with a new version number.
+If you don't yet have access to update the npm package, have someone in the design team add as a contributor.
 There's no need to manually update the Bower package, as Bower relies solely on git tags for package version information.

-9. Consider updating the `fa-css-utilities` version numbers in `package.json` for any other projects that should receive these updates.
-[FA Origin](https://github.com/fac/fa-origin#installation) almost always should, so update that!
+### Let people know, consider upgrading other projects

+Consider bringing other projects up to date with your new release, especially [Origin](https://github.com/fac/origin).

-#### How to…
+### How to…

-##### Add a new colour
+#### Add a new colour
 To create a new colour variable, add it to the *Colors* section in [_utility-values.scss](https://github.com/fac/fa-css-utilities/blob/master/_utility-values.scss).
 Your new colour should be defined using the `rgb(0, 0, 0)` format, and should follow the standard naming syntax: `$color--fa-colour-name--variant`, e.g. `$color--fa-blue--dark`.

 **NB:** New colours should only be added to the utilities after you have decided on the exact value, so be sure to test them locally beforehand.

-### Acknowledgements
+## Acknowledgements
 * [Nicolas Gallagher](https://github.com/necolas) particularly for his work on [SUIT CSS](https://suitcss.github.io/), which has informed much of the thinking behind this work
 * [Brian Franco](https://github.com/mastastealth) for the excellent [SASS flex mixin](https://github.com/mastastealth/sass-flex-mixin) we used as the basis for our own partials

-### To do
+## To do
 * Allow `margin` and `padding` to accept negative values
+* Allow `margin` and `padding` to accept shorthand values
 * Allow `linear-gradient` mixin to accept color map and `!important` values
 * Allow `font-kerning` mixin to accept multiple values